Different Types of Tents Explained (with Photos)

 Weanas Easy Pop Up Tents

-Pop up tent is made possible by a simple trick.
-The flexible poles are ring-shaped and firmly connected to the tarpaulin.
+Pop-up tents are made with a simple trick.
+The flexible poles are ring-shaped and firmly connected to the fabric.
 During dismantling, the tent is twisted together with a little force until it looks like a round, flat disc.
+If you let go of the pane, the spring force of the fiberglass poles will erect the tent by itself.
+Currently, there are pop-up tent sizes for 1-5 people.

 • Recommendation: Weanas Easy Pop Up Tent is light and instant setup.
-Thanks to the all-around sewn groundsheet and inner tent, it cuts a fine figure even in the rain and cold.
+Thanks to its all-around sewn groundsheet and inner tent, it cuts a fine figure even in the rain and cold.
 It has a dismantling aid that makes it easier to fold the tent up.

 Advantages: